 Our Whole Lives (OWL) is a comprehensive human sexuality education curriculum with a range of programs targeted at age groups identified to be in particular need of increased education.
-At UUCSS, we offer Kindergarten-1st Grade OWL, 4th-5th Grade OWL, 7th-9th Grade OWL, and 10th-12th Grade OWL.
-For more information or to register for one of this classes please email Director of Religious Education, Sarah Gonzalez, at firstname.lastname@example.org.
+At UUCSS, we offer different levels of OWL each year, depending on enrollment.
+For the 2019-2020 school year, we plan to offer 4th-5th grade OWL in the second semester.
+Over the course of three years, we are likely to offer Kindergarten-1st Grade OWL, 4th-5th Grade OWL, 7th-9th Grade OWL, and 10th-12th Grade OWL.
+For more information or to register for one of this classes please email our Religious Education Assistant at email@example.com .

 Kindergarten-1st Grade OWL